| Total | 0.00 EUR | |

 Authors

 Fedra Sans was designed in 2001 by Peter Biľak.
 In 2004 the OpenType Pro version was released with Cyrillic designed by Gayaneh Bagdasaryan.
+The Greek version was designed by Peter.
 The fonts are continuously being updated, and current version is its fourth reincarnation.